 Learning Objectives

-- Distinguish between the functions of classes of sensory receptors (mechanoreceptors, chemoreceptors, photoreceptors, nociceptors, thermoreceptors), and identify example animal sensory systems that reply on each type of sensory receptor
+- Distinguish between the functions of classes of sensory receptors (mechanoreceptors, chemoreceptors, photoreceptors, nociceptors, thermoreceptors), and identify example animal sensory systems that rely on each type of sensory receptor

-- Explain the three general mechanisms by which the magnitude or degree of the stimulus (analog data) is accurately communicated via action potentials (digital signals) to the CNS
+- Explain the three general mechanisms by which the magnitude or degree of the stimulus is accurately communicated via action potentials to the CNS

 - Use mechanoreceptors and photoreceptors as model receptor types to describe examples of sensory reception in different animal lineages (e.g. visual systems, auditory systems, and vestibular sensory systems)